 5. Running Toilet

 A constantly running toilet is a common problem, and the typical causes are a worn-out flapper valve, an imbalanced float or a leak.
-There are multiple ways to troubleshoot the reason for the running toilet, and it’s certainly something you – or a professional plumber – should address.
+There are multiple ways to troubleshoot the reason for the running toilet, and it’s certainly something that needs to be addressed.
 A leak that causes a toilet to constantly run can waste 250 gallons of water per day.
+If you can’t figure out what’s going on on your own, it’s worth it to contact a licensed plumber to solve your running toilet issues.

 6. Faulty Water Heater